threefoldfoundation/www_examplesite/content/person/ahmed_samir/ahmed_samir.md

 ---
 id: ahmed_samir
 name: Ahmed Samir
-rank: 4
+rank: 2
 memberships: threefold_tech
 bio: Ahmed is a passionate Engineer who loves learning new stuff.
+I love what Threefold is doing to give the internet back to the people, enabling those who do not have internet access by providing them with free, easily—accessible internet
-excerpt: Software Engineer
+excerpt: Ahmed is a passionate Engineer who loves learning new stuff.
 linkedin:
 websites: https://threefold.io/
 image: ./ahmed_samir_processed.jpg